Losant/losant-docs/docs/data-tables/overview.md

 ## Table Columns

-You may define as many as 100 columns per table in addition to the default columns listed below.
+You may define as many as 100 columns per table in addition to the [default columns](#default-columns) listed below.

-A column's name, which is the unique identifier against which data will be added and queried, must meet the following rules:
+The **column name**, which is the unique identifier against which data will be added and queried, must meet the following rules:

 *   Must be 1 to 255 characters.
 *   May only consist of uppercase letters, lowercase letters, numbers, underscores (\_) and hyphens (-).